 | Cleaning, paper | Bi-weekly | Slow-moving; risk is running out, not waste |

-Daily counts on premium proteins is the highest-ROI counting practice.
-The friction is real; the variance you catch pays back in weeks.
+Daily counts on premium proteins are often one of the highest-return counting practices.
+The friction is real; the variance you catch can pay back quickly.

 4. Supplier roster: build for redundancy